ellisztamas/faps/docs/tutorials/01_introduction.rst

 I have not tested it on Windows, nor do I intend to.
 That said, an advantage of Python is that it ought to work on any operating system, so in principle FAPS ought to run as well as on a Unix machine.
-One important difference is that Windows uses '' instead of '/' in its file paths, so you will need to edit accordingly.
+One important difference is that Windows uses ‘' instead of’/’ in its file paths, so you will need to edit accordingly.

 Installing FAPS
 ~~~~~~~~~~~~~~~

-The best way to install FAPS is to use Python's package manager, Pip.
+The best way to install FAPS is to use Python’s package manager, Pip.
 Instructions to do so can be found at that projects `documentation
 page <https://pip.pypa.io/en/stable/installing/>`__.
 Windows users might
 also consider